 - Hair Loss: An infamous chemotherapy side effects, hair loss is due to the chemotherapy drugs targeting rapidly dividing cells.
 Healthy hair cells grow at abnormal rates compared to other cells that form tissues.
 Because of how quickly hair cells grow, chemotherapy drugs attack them, as they cannot distinguish between these cells and cancer cells.

 - Fatigue: Chemotherapy drugs are highly potent medications that can put the body through a lot.
 Medications administered over the course of several weeks can cause severe fatigue and energy loss.
 Undergoing chemotherapy daily for multiple weeks can really take it out of patients, and dealing with other side effects can also be draining.

 - Nausea: Being potent cytotoxic drugs, chemotherapy medications can often cause nausea as the body adjusts to such powerful ingredients circulating through the body.
 Levels of nausea may range for certain patients from slight discomfort to full on vomiting.
 With nausea and vomiting often comes loss of appetite and weight loss as additional chemotherapy side effects.

 - Mouth Sores: Chemotherapy drugs can affect the mouth, including the gums and teeth.
 One of the common chemotherapy side effects is developing mouth sores, which can be uncomfortable or even painful.
 Many doctors consult with their patients ahead of time about mouth sores and recommend a dentist’s visit before starting chemotherapy.

 - Lowered Immune System: All patients undergoing chemotherapy should be advised of the effect that such potent drugs have on the immune system.
 Chemotherapy drugs by nature affect the immune system because they trigger a decrease in white blood cells.
-A weakened immune system leaves patients open to risk of infection.
+A weakened immune system leaves patients open to the risk of infection.
 Doctors are well prepared for this side effect, and monitor their patients to prevent illness and react to any infections that may arise.